rustviz/rustviz-tutorial/src/rust-basics.md

 ```
 This prints `x = 1 and y = 2`.

-Note that `println!` is a *macro*, not a function.
-It behaves slightly
+Note that the `!` at the end of `println!` indicates that it is a *macro*, not a function.
-differently from normal functions, but you do not need to worry about that for
+It behaves slightly differently from normal functions,
-this tutorial.
+but you do not need to worry about that for this tutorial.